-How somatic methods are different and what to expect in a session.
+How somatic methods are different

 This may be your first time experiencing any type of somatic work and may be wondering what to expect.
 Initial visits are usually booked for 90 minutes.
 At that appointment we will review your medical history, injuries and discuss any goals you have for yourself or your child.
 I may also observe you walking to see how you organize your movements.